is served by the Cumbria

 by Marr, John Edward (1909), University Press (Cambridge county

 geography series) is available in full-text from Open Library

 (Manchester) is availables as full-text from Open Library

-to the Lakes are available on a site maintained by the
+to the Lakes and a collection of historical print are available on a site maintained by the

 Geography Department, Portsmouth University.

 Guide to the English Lakes of Cumberland and Westmorland by

 of Westmorland and the Lake district.
 Published in 1874,

 Hamilton, Adams, and Co.; [etc., etc.] (London) is available in Open

 Old photos of Westmorland are available on the Francis Frith